Show All Answers

 Applying is the only way to find out for sure if you’re eligible for public assistance.
 However, the Colorado PEAK website has a link to enter information that will quickly tell you if you may or maynot be eligible.

 Fill out the Public Assistance Application and check the “Food Assistance” box.
-Turn the application into Health & Human Services via mail, fax, or in person.
+Turn the application into Montrose County Human Services via mail, fax, or in person.
 Application must be signed to be valid.
+More information and application can be found here.

 Yes, LEAP assists with winter heating costs November 1st – April 30th.
 Application are available at HHS during this eligibility period.